 The nonsteroidal anti-inflammatory drug indomethacin can quickly halt the pain and related symptoms of paroxysmal hemicrania, but symptoms recur once the drug treatment is stopped.
 Non-prescription analgesics and calcium-channel blockers can ease discomfort, particularly if taken when symptoms first appear.

 SUNCT (Short-lasting, Unilateral, Neuralgiform headache attacks with Conjunctival injection and Tearing) is a very rare type of headache with bursts of moderate to severe burning, piercing, or throbbing pain that is usually felt in the forehead, eye, or temple on one side of the head.
 The pain usually peaks within seconds of onset and may follow a pattern of increasing and decreasing intensity.
 Attacks typically occur during the day and last from 5 seconds to 4 minutes per episode.
 Individuals generally have five to six attacks per hour and are pain-free between attacks.
 This primary headache is slightly more common in men than in women, with onset usually after age 50.
 SUNCT may be episodic, occurring once or twice annually with headaches that remit and recur, or chronic, lasting more than 1year.
 Occasionally SUNCT occurs as a headache disorder secondary to a brain lesion.

 Symptoms include reddish or bloodshot eyes (conjunctival injection), watery eyes, stuffy or runny nose, sweaty forehead, puffy eyelids, increased pressure within the eye on the affected side of the head, and increased blood pressure.

-MISCELLANEOUS PRIMARY HEADACHES
+OTHER PRIMARY HEADACHES

 Other headaches that are not caused by other disorders include: